charannreddy828/Market-Basket-Analysis/README.md

-# Market-Basket-Analysis
-Market Basket Analysis identifies patterns in customer purchasing behavior by discovering associations between frequently bought items.
-Using Association Rule Mining and the Apriori algorithm in Python, this project extracts insights from retail transaction data to support cross-selling, product placement, and recommendation systems.
 # Market Basket Analysis using Python
 ## Project Overview
 This project performs "Market Basket Analysis (MBA)" on a retail dataset to identify frequent itemsets and discover strong association rules between products.
 By applying the "Apriori Algorithm", we can determine which items are frequently bought together (e.g., "If a customer buys Bread, they are 80% likely to buy Milk").